 Prism also lets you choose to report asymmetrical confidence intervals (profile likelihood intervals) and these are more accurate but take longer to calculate.

-If you see the phrase 'very wide' instead of a confidence interval, you will also see the phrase 'ambiguous' at the top of the results tables.
+If you see the phrase 'very wide' instead of a confidence interval, you may also see the phrase 'ambiguous' at the top of the results tables.
 This means that the data do not unambiguously define the parameters.
 Many sets of parameters generate curves that fit the data equally well.
 The curve may fit well, making it useful artistically or to interpolate unknowns, but you can't rely on the best-fit parameter values.
+Alternatively, depending on the options selected on the Confidence tab, you may also see specific parameters identified as being "unstable".
+Learn more about unstable parameters here.

 Prism reports that the upper confidence limit is infinity when the model and data simply don't define the upper confidence limit.
 If you are aiming for 95% confidence limits, Prism will report that the limit is infinite when the confidence level is less than 95% no matter how large the algorithm sets that confidence limit.